savanaconda/RockPaperScissorsLizardSpock/README.md

 ## Description
-This is a back end server which is used to play the game Rock, Paper, Scissors, Lizard, Spock.
+This is a back-end server which is used to play the game Rock, Paper, Scissors, Lizard, Spock.

 <img src="https://github.com/savanaconda/RockPaperScissorsLizardSpock/blob/master/rockpaperscissorslizardspock.png" width="400">

 The rules for this game can be found at: http://www.samkass.com/theories/RPSSL.html

-The game is played when the user picks on of the five choices, using the front-end interface.
-The computer randomnly selects an option, and the user is told what the computer selected and if the user won, lost, or tied the computer.
+The game is played when the user picks one of the five choices, using the front-end interface.
+The computer randomly selects an option, a winner is chosen, and the user is told what the computer selected and if the user won, lost, or tied the computer.

 The front-end interface is located at: https://codechallenge.boohma.com/